plone/documentation/docs/backend/portal-actions.md

 Portal actions are typically displayed in the site's navigation menu or toolbar and can be accessed by users with the appropriate permissions.

-Portal actions are managed using the "Portal Actions" control panel in Plone.
+Portal actions are managed using the {guilabel}`Portal Actions` control panel in Plone.
 This control panel allows you to add, edit, and delete actions, as well as organize them into categories and control where they are available on your site.

 ## Anatomy of a Portal action